anroots/kohana-commoneer/README.md

 Included Classes
 ----------------

-**Assets** - Dynamic inclusion of stylesheets and scripts on as-needed basis No need to write if statements to your master template file when all you have to do is add
+**Assets** - Dynamic inclusion of stylesheets and scripts on as-needed basis.

+No need to write if statements to your master template file when all you have to do is add
     Assets::use_script('tablesorter')
 to your controller action and the script gets included.